TIBHannover/ieee-access-evaluation-results/README.md

 * **extended-prov-o.ttl**: Extended the PROV-O ontology.
 * **all_diff.nq**: Axioms that have been changed to the [io-extracted](https://raw.githubusercontent.com/OpenEnergyPlatform/ontology/master/src/ontology/imports/iao-extracted.owl) ontology.
 * **semantic-diff-contodiff-iao-extracted.ttl**: Individual assertions that desribe differences between two versions of the [io-extracted](https://github.com/OpenEnergyPlatform/ontology/tree/dev/src/ontology/imports) ontology hosted in a GitHub repository.
 These difference are detected by the [COnto-Diff](https://github.com/dbs-leipzig/conto_diff) tool.
-* **differences-between-two-ontology-versions.sprql**: A SPARQL query that can be executed agains a SPARQL endpoint after loading the the aforementioned ontologies.
+* **differences-between-two-ontology-versions.sprql**: A SPARQL query that can be executed agains OnDeT [SPARQL endpoint](http://ols4ing21.service.tib.eu:3030/#/dataset/test/query).
-* **differences-between-two-ontology-versions-query-rsults.cvs**: The reult of the SPARQL query.
+* **differences-between-two-ontology-versions-query-rsults.cvs**: The reult of the previous SPARQL query.

 ## ONDET KG EVALUATION